 In a nutshell: Spotted within King George Sound, this delightful area is highly regarded by divers for its resident New Zealand fur seals and Australian sea lions.
 These interactive animals provide endless thrills and, combined with other underwater creatures and coral, ensure Seal Cove is hugely rewarding for divers.
 Tours operate from Albany.

 In a nutshell: This park offers excellent opportunities for both divers and snorkellers to spy a vast assortment of marine life, including the distinctive-looking Port Jackson shark as well as upwards of 85 fish species.
 There are plenty of great dive spots that are easily accessible from land.
 Flat Rocks is ideal for diving – and snorkelling – while Eagles Nest and Cape Paterson are other key areas.

-BIG4 parks nearby: BIG4 Inverloch Holiday Park.
+BIG4 parks nearby: BIG4 Ingenia Holidays Inverloch.

 Where is it?
 Between Bellarine and Mornington Peninsula in Port Phillip Bay.

 In a nutshell: Consisting of six individual marine areas at the southern end of Port Phillip Bay, this marine park affords the chance to view a seemingly endless array of marine life that includes weedy sea dragons, squid, seahorses, and stingrays.
 The six areas – Swan Bay, Mud Islands, Point Lonsdale, Point Nepean, Popes Eye, and Portsea Hole – each offers its own appeal, with both diving and snorkelling catered for.
 Easy access and tours are enjoyed from Geelong and Bellarine and Mornington peninsulas.